joseorono/easy-vcf-editor/docs/multi-contact-2.md

 **The id is captured when the keystroke happens, not when the timer fires.** That is what makes a late-firing timer harmless rather than dangerous — it writes to the contact the user was actually editing.

-> **Verify during implementation:** confirm that `useFieldArray`'s `append`/`remove` in `contact-form.tsx` notify with a defined `name` in RHF 7.68.
-If any of them broadcast without one, drop the `name` filter and rely solely on `isLoadingRef`.
-Test by adding and removing phone/email rows and confirming they persist.

-**`applyToActiveContact` exists precisely because of that `name === undefined` filter:** since resets are deliberately not autosaved, any code path that replaces the whole form must persist explicitly.
+**`applyToActiveContact` exists because resets are deliberately not autosaved:** any code path that replaces the whole form must persist explicitly.
 Silently relying on autosave after a `reset()` would drop the data.

 ```ts
 async function flushPendingSave() {